-Organizations often choose to have their staff screened regularly, for example in organizations where compliance is one of the qualities required from employees.
+Organisations often choose to have their staff screened regularly, for example in organisations where compliance is one of the qualities required from employees.
 In some cases, this process is not a choice but an obligation.
 With this continuous check, businesses ensure themselves and their clients that their personnel works with legitimate certifications and licenses.

 Screening results are ready within two working days.